 Here are my 3rd grade students explaining a science concept using Educreations.
 This was a flipped lesson where students explained different facts about space to teach other students.
 This lesson took one class period.

-Still Shot Video
+Still Shot Videos

 Ideas for doing Still Photo Videos.
 The kindergartners at my school wrote the script, created storyboards, took the pictures, added their voice and chose the music to the still photo video below.
 I added the text boxes by putting the pictures in Google Slides and down loading the pictures with the caption.

 Digital Tools & Resources